About the Mission 2012

 Steve W. Ross and Sandra Brooke

-This new project represents a collaborative effort among the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE), Continental Shelf Associates (the BOEMRE contractor) and their academic partners, NOAA Office of Ocean Exploration and Research (provider of ship time and equipment), and the US Geological Survey (in support of BOEMRE’s energy-development responsibilities).
-This cruise is the first field activity for the project.
-The study concept, oversight, and funding were provided by the U.S. Department of the Interior, BOEMRE, Environmental Studies Program.
+This project represents a collaborative effort among the Bureau of Ocean Energy Management (BOEM), Continental Shelf Associates (the BOEM contractor) and their academic partners, NOAA Office of Ocean Exploration and Research (provider of ship time and equipment), and the US Geological Survey (in support of BOEM’s energy-development responsibilities).
+This cruise is part of the field activity for the project.
+The study concept, oversight, and funding were provided by the U.S. Department of the Interior, BOEM, Environmental Studies Program.

-The NOAA Vessel Nancy Foster (http://www.moc.noaa.gov/nf/) will depart from Charleston, South Carolina on the 4th of June and head north to our study sites, which include Norfolk, Washington and Baltimore canyons off Virginia, Maryland and Delaware in water depths from 150-1000 m.
-The ship will return to Charleston on the 17th of June.
+The NOAA Vessel Nancy Foster (http://www.moc.noaa.gov/nf/)will depart from Charleston, South Carolina on the 15th of August and head north to our study sites, which include Norfolk, Washington and Baltimore canyons off Virginia, Maryland and Delaware in water depths from 150-1400 m.
+The mission will be divided into three legs with connections in Norfolk, VA.
+The ship will return to Charleston on the 1st of October.

-Additional cruise activities will include deployment of Conductivity, Temperature and Depth (CTD) instruments, which also can measure dissolved oxygen, turbidity, pH, and florescence, and take water samples (Figure 4).
-CTDs will be used extensively during this cruise to profile the water column and many locations, to collect sound velocity data used by the multibeam sonar, and to collect water samples for various analyses.
+At night we will conduct non-ROV sampling, including box coring, bottom and mid-water trawling, deployment of four benthic landers and two moorings, multibeam mapping, and Conductivity, Temperature and Depth instrument profiles (CTDs).
+CTDs can also measure dissolved oxygen, turbidity, pH, and florescence, and take water samples (Figure 4).
+CTDs will be used extensively during this cruise to profile the water column in many locations, to collect sound velocity data used by the multibeam sonar, and to collect water samples for various analyses.

 The CTD data will be used to ‘characterize’ or describe environmental conditions, at different depths and locations along the canyon axis and the water samples will be used to analyze water chemistry and organic content.

-The project is being conducted under U.S. Department of the Interior, BOEMRE, Environmental Studies Program Contract No. M10PC00100.
+The project is being conducted under U.S. Department of the Interior, BOEM, Environmental Studies Program Contract No. M10PC00100.